Mustang Circuit and Upper Mustang Trek – Visit The Forbidden Kingdom

-The region where the Mustang Circuit and Upper Mustang Trek takes place was only opened to trekkers in 1992, before which it was a literal forbidden kingdom, and even now it sees only around 700 trekkers a year.
+The region where the Mustang Circuit and Upper Mustang Trek takes place was only opened to trekkers in 1992.
+Before that, it was literally a forbidden kingdom, and even now only sees around 700 trekkers a year.
+The Mustang Circuit itself takes from 12 to 14 days.
+The continuation onto the Upper Mustang trek can take up to an additional 4-6 days.

-Mustang Circuit Trek
+Mustang Circuit and Upper Mustang Trek

-Sights on the Mustang trek include monasteries and castles dating to the 14th century, fossils which are believed to be older than the mountains and the walled city of Lo-Mathang.
+Sights on the Mustang trek include monasteries and castles dating back to the 14th century, fossils which are believed to be older than the mountains and the walled city of Lo-Mathang.

 Lo-Manthang has walls 20 feet high with a turret at each corner.
 Often, on street corners you will find small groups of women spinning wool.
 Towards the end of the afternoon, large herds of goats are taken through the city gate and back to their sheds.
 There are beautiful, large monasteries such as Thugchen Gompa.
 An amchi is a traditional Tibetan doctor, and the amchi museum and school await you.